Zelfstudie AZ-104 Microsoft Azure Administrator

 source

 The simplest explanation of Azure Backup is that it backs up data, machine state, and workloads running on on-premises machines and VM instances to the Azure cloud.
 Azure Backup stores the backed-up data in Recovery Services vaults and Backup vaults.
-For on-premises Windows machines, you can back up directly to Azure wit2 the Azure Backup Microsoft Azure Recovery Services (MARS) agent. source
+For on-premises Windows machines, you can back up directly to Azure with the Azure Backup Microsoft Azure Recovery Services (MARS) agent. source

 If you only want to back up the files, folders, and system state on the Azure VMs, you can use the Microsoft Azure Recovery Services (MARS) agent.

-Workload integration layer - Backup-Extension: Integration with the actual workload, such as Azure virtual machines (VMs) or Azure Blobs, happens at this layer.
-Data Plane - Access Tiers: There are three access tiers where the backups could be stored: #Snapshot-tier - snapshot taken and stored along with the disk, faster than restoring from vault #Standard-tier - backup data is stored in vault #Archive-tier - long-term retention backup data, rarely accessed, stored for compliance needs Data Plane - Availability and Security: The backup data is replicated across zones or regions, based on the redundancy the user specifies.
-Management Plane – Recovery Services vault/Backup vault and Backup center: The vault provides an interface for the user to interact with the backup service.
+• Access Tiers: There are three access tiers where the backups could be stored: #Snapshot-tier - snapshot taken and stored along with the disk, faster than restoring from vault. #Standard-tier - backup data is stored in vault #Archive-tier - long-term retention backup data, rarely accessed, stored for compliance needs

 virtual-network-service-endpoints: secure Azure service resources exclusively to your virtual networks, enabling private IP addresses to reach Azure services without requiring public IP addresses.